tstelzer/kauz.vim/README.md

 # KAUZ.vim

-Another dark color scheme for [vim](https://www.vim.org).
+Another dark color scheme for [vim](https://www.vim.org), inspired by VSCs Dark++.
 Unlike [welpe](https://www.github.com/tstelzer/welpe.vim), kauz is making use of all available colors, not limiting itself to the 256 spectrum.

 ## PALETTE